-If you have a dedicated monitoring cluster, the information is accessible even if the Elasticsearch cluster you’re monitoring is not.
+If the monitoring data is stored on a dedicated monitoring cluster, it is accessible even when the cluster you’re monitoring is not.
 If you have at least a gold license, you can send data from multiple clusters to the same monitoring cluster and view them all through the same instance of Kibana.
-To learn more about typical monitoring architectures with separate production and monitoring clusters, see How monitoring works.

 xpack.monitoring.ui.enabledis set to

-If X-Pack security is enabled on the monitoring cluster, identify a user ID and password so Kibana can retrieve the data.
+If the Elastic security features are enabled on the monitoring cluster, you must provide a user ID and password so Kibana can retrieve the data.

 xpack.monitoring.elasticsearch.passwordsettings in the